 Shorts are one of the most comfortable things for men to wear when practicing yoga.
-There are a few excellent options that have been designed specifically for yoga practice so they will wick sweat, stretch with your body, and generally make your life more comfortable.
+A few excellent options have been designed specifically for yoga practice so they will wick sweat, stretch with your body, and generally make your life more comfortable.

 YogaAddict Men Yoga Shorts

-YogaAddict Men Shorts are a very popular option on Amazon that are known for their sweat-wicking fabric and super comfy design and fit.
-They will stretch with you as you practice your poses, and the durable drawstring and elastic waist will ensure that the shorts won’t move out of place and unintentionally expose any private body parts when you are in a difficult position.
+YogaAddict Men Shorts are a very popular option on Amazon known for their sweat-wicking fabric and super comfy design and fit.
+They will stretch with you as you practice your poses.
+The durable drawstring and elastic waist will ensure that the shorts won’t move out of place and unintentionally expose any private body parts when you are in a difficult position.

 This YogaAddict design stops at or just above the knee and is perfect for most body types.
 Some people find the material a little bit thick if you are doing hot yoga, but otherwise, consider these a great choice to help you enjoy your practice.